ktothep/MiroAssignment/README.md

   path in it.Set build trigger for periodic or when changes are push by configuring a webhook in git.Then we can set the build step as 'mvn clean test'.

+  **Test Cases**

+  1.*TC_01_Test_SignUp*: This test case is for Sign-in Up User.To check successful signup.

+  2.*TC_02_Test_SSO_Apple*: This test case is for checking if SSO to Apple opens Apple sign in page.

+  3.*TC_03_Test_SSO_Facebook*: This test case is for checking if SSO to Facebook opens Facebook sign in page.

+  4.*TC_04_Test_SSO_Google*: This test case is for checking if SSO to GMAIL opens Gmail login page.

+  5.*TC_05_Test_SSO_Office*: This test case is for checking if SSO to Office365 opens Outlook sign in page.

+  6.*TC_06_Test_SSO_Slack*: This test case is for checking if SSO to Slack opens Slack SSO page.

+  7.*TC_07_Test_PasswordLengthMessages*: This test case validates different messages shown for passwords of varied length.

+  8.*TC_08_Test_PasswordValidation*: This test case is for validation of message when password length ios less than 8 characters.

+  9.*TC_09_Test_TermsCheck*: This test case validates error message when Terms Check box is left unchecked.

+  10.*TC_10_Test_ValidateHomeLink*: This test case validates if clicking on Miro logo redirects user to HomePage.

+  11.*TC_11_Test_ValidateSignIn*: This test case validates if user is redirected to Sign in Page on clicking sign in Page.

+  12.*TC_12_Test_ValidateSignUpPage*: This test case validates if Sign Up Page is coming correctly.

+  13.*TC_13_Test_UseralreadyRegistered*: This test case validates the scenario if the user is already registerd and tries to register again.

 #NOTE
 I am making use of Mac so the webdriver executeable i have does not has any .exe extension.
 If you are a windows users please place the chromedriver.exe in resources->driver folder and change the filename in Base.class.

-If some Test Cases fail please re run the individual test case sperately
+If some Test Cases fail please re-run the individual test case separately

+Please enter fresh data in the Test-Data excel for TC_1.For TC_13 enter credentials of user already registered or keep it as it is as i have added my credentials
-Please enter fresh data in the Test-Data excel.In some of the test cases i have hard-coded the testdata But they can be insterted through excel.I just wanted to shown different ways of inserting data.
+In some test cases I have hard-coded the test-data,but they can be inserted through excel.I just wanted to shown different ways of inserting data.

+In SSO Test cases I have used Thread.sleep.I know this is not a valid method.But i did not wanted to access elements of third party pages and increase POM count.